jayxiong-sap/stackoverflow/README.md

     Capitol Hill, Cascade and Queen Anne.
 Bungalows are highly rated at neighbourhood areas like Ballard and Queen Anne
   - Other than "Other neighborhoods", the Capitol Hill and Downtown neighbourhood groups have the highest number of properties

-  In addition, I believe the above features will impact price too, so I used them to predict the price.
+    Finally, I believe the above features will impact price too, so I used them to predict the price.